MyElectricSheep/Sushi_nft/README.md

 # Contract and NFT details

-- This is a fun project only. dApp Front end is published [here]().
+- This is a fun project to learn about the Solidity programming language, smart contracts and NFTs!

+- The dApp's front-end is published [here](https://sushinft.netlify.app/)

-- The contract address on [rinkeby etherscan]() is 0x.
+- The contract address on [rinkeby etherscan](https://rinkeby.etherscan.io/address/0x0713dbA8E86881DE2465ab469570dD8C6995b983) is 0x0713dbA8E86881DE2465ab469570dD8C6995b983

-- Minted NFTs can be seen on [Rinkeby OpenSea](https://testnets.opensea.io/account).
-They are goofy sushi types ERC721 tokens.
+- Minted NFTs can be seen on [Rinkeby OpenSea](https://testnets.opensea.io/collection/sushinft-25hek49stz).
+They are ERC721 types tokens

 ![sushi NFTs](./sushiNFT_screenshot.png)